Pimlical Android Help

 FloatDays

-This tag specifies which days of the week a floating event will float through (0=Sunday, 1 = Monday, 2 = Tuesday, etc.).
-A typical use of this tag would be to have the value 12345 which would mean a floating event would float from Mon->Tue->Wed->Thu->Fri->Mon - skipping the weekends, or just 06 where a floating event would only float through weekend days (Sat->Sun->Sat->Sun...) for chores that needed to be done on the weekend.
+This tag specifies which days of the week a floating event will float through.
+Originally, the days were specified using 0=Sunday, 1 = Monday, 2 = Tuesday, etc., but you can now use the three letters of the day of the week either run together or separated with a slash (such as Mon/Tue/Wed).
+A typical use of this tag would be to have the value 12345 (or Mon/Tue/Wed/Thu/Fri) which would mean a floating event would float from Mon->Tue->Wed->Thu->Fri->Mon - skipping the weekends, or just 06 (or Sat/Sun) where a floating event would only float through weekend days (Sat->Sun->Sat->Sun...) for chores that needed to be done on the weekend.
+If using the three-letter designation of the day of the week, it is not case-sensitive so mon/tue/wed or MON/TUE/WED is acceptable.
+Using a delimiter is actually optional, so montuewedthufri would work, but be certain not to use a comma! (commas are used to separate off different Action Tags internally).

 NoVoiceAlarm